 Away With The Steiners

 Because India so incredibly diverse, each region has its different cuisines and specialities.
-The food in Jaisalmer is influenced by the history, culture and natural environment of the surrounding desert region.
-And this makes for a truly unique experience of food again in India.
+The food in Jaisalmer is influenced by the history, culture and natural environment of the surrounding desert region – which makes for a truly unique experience of food again in India!

 Here is our guide to the unique and noteworthy food in Jaisalmer to try on your visit.